 The AMC Boston Chapter Local Walks/Hikes Committee leads day hikes and nature walks year-round primarily in eastern Massachusetts and southern New Hampshire.
 They range in length from 3 to 20 miles over terrain which ranges from smooth and flat to rocky and hilly.
 A typical hike is 5 to 8 miles in length along woodland trails over rolling terrain with some hills and takes 4 to 5 hours, including lunch.
 The pace is usually moderate, allowing participants to socialize as they walk.
 Some of our hikes are hilly enough to be useful as conditioning hikes for the more rugged trails in the White Mountains or elsewhere.
 Dogs are not permitted on AMC Local Walks/Hikes unless explicitly stated in the hike description.
 Proper footwear required incl. traction gear for snow/ice.

 AMC Local Walks on Twitter

 To see the kinds of activities we do, go to the listing of recent walks/hikes (2014) or check out the other pages linked above and below.
-Our hikes are announced in the Backcountry section of the monthly members' magazine, AMC Outdoors.
+You can also download a PDF of all AMC Boston Chapter event listings for the next two months at http://current.amcboston.org.
+This may be useful now that trip listings are no longer in Outdoors magazine.
 To find out how to join the AMC, go to www.outdoors.org/join.

 The Hiking Areas page is a compilation of over one hundred of the larger areas for day hikes out of Boston plus information on obtaining trail maps.
 The Photo Gallery pages contain a growing collection of photos of trail scenes from those areas and from recent walks.
 The Easy Walks page has a list of nearby places where there is a scenic, level walk that is easy to follow.
 The Nature Walks page is about what to expect from an AMC nature walk, what to bring, and where to go on your own nature and bird walks.